ssunsonic/STA141A-Statistical-DS/README.md

-# STA141A---Winter-2023
+# STA141A Winter 2023
-This repo contains the homework assignments and final EDA project I completed for STA141A.
+This repository contains the homework assignments and final EDA project I completed for STA141A.

 Concepts and topics learned:
 - Coupon collector problem